jrnold/CDB90/README.rst

 CDB13 Battle Dataset
 ========================

-Revised and cleaned version of the CDB90 database of battles [helmbold93]_,
+Revised and cleaned version of the CDB90 database of battles.

-Description from [helmbold93]_,
+The description from Helmbold (1993):

   A database of over 600 battles that were fought between 1600AD and 1973AD.
 Descriptive data include battle name, date, and location;